jcorritone/MM2026-Prediction-Model/README.md

 # Hierarchical-Bayseian-March-Madness-Model
-Development of a March Madness prediction model for the UW–Madison Sports Analytics Club March Madness Data Challenge 2026.
+This repo centers around the development of a predictive model for the 2026 March Madness tournament to be submitted to the UW-Madison Sports Analytics Club March Madness Data Challenge 2026.
+The process starts from a basic logistic model, and builds up to a Bayesian Hierarchical Model.